|The Write Place: Guides for Writing and Grammar .............................Home|

 present your support?
 One answer to this question is to "DIVIDE UP

 Typically, in shorter papers of two to seven pages, you should not start a new paragraph until you have fully dealt with a main support.
-When you get into writing longer essays, you may develop main supports in multiple paragraph sections; however, the sections of support are still grouped together.
+When you get into writing longer essays, you may develop primary supports in multiple paragraph sections; however, the sections of support are still grouped together.

 Other Considerations for Organization

-While dividing up the proof by putting one main support per body paragraph will help your reader see the key supports for your thesis, these main supports may have a logical relationship that could also affect how you present them.
+While dividing up the proof by putting one primary support per body paragraph will help your reader see the key supports for your thesis, these main supports may have a logical relationship that could also affect how you present them.

 or Sequencial Order

 Significance or Precedence